ivandotv/radio-browser-api/README.md

 ## What is it

 This is a wrapper around free and open-source [radio browser api](https://api.radio-browser.info/).
 It simplifies the task of querying the API by creating methods for each API route and normalizing the responses and errors.

-It can be used both in the **browser** and in **nodejs**.
-It has a peer dependency on [`node-fetch`](https://www.npmjs.com/package/node-fetch) for working in nodejs.
+It can be used both in the **browser** and in **Node.js**.

 I suggest you familiarize yourself with the [original API docs](https://de1.api.radio-browser.info/) before using this library.